SPraveeen/Azure_data_engineering_course/SQL_Tutorial/sql_interview_questions.md

       - RIGHT JOIN (or RIGHT OUTER JOIN): Returns all rows from the right table and the matched rows from the left table.
 If there is no match, NULLs are returned for columns from the left table.
       - FULL JOIN (or FULL OUTER JOIN): Returns rows when there is a match in one of the tables.
 It returns all rows from both tables, with NULLs in places where there is no match.
       - CROSS JOIN: Returns the Cartesian product of both tables, combining each row from the first table with every row from the second table.

+- difference between union and union all in sql
+    - UNION: The UNION operator combines the result sets of two or more SELECT statements and removes duplicate rows from the final result set.
+It performs a distinct operation.
+    - UNION ALL: The UNION ALL operator also combines the result sets of two or more SELECT statements, but it includes all rows, including duplicates.
+It does not perform any distinct operation, making it faster than UNION when duplicates are not a concern.